According to a recent prediction made by eMarketer, the spending through online shopping is expected to reach $27 trillion by 2020.

 Rendering online shoppers with a personalized experience, either using artificial intelligence enabled chatbots or an actual sales personnel is definitely on the rise.

-2017 will see more of the combination of chatbots and artificial intelligence to provide a highly personalized and a new way of communicating and shopping for users.
+2017 and beyond will see more of the combination of chatbots and artificial intelligence to provide a highly personalized and a new way of communicating and shopping for users.

 Chatbots are nothing but AI-led messengers that allow your customer to engage with your company/brand through instant messages.